levlafayette/levlafayette/README.md

 - 👋 Hi, I’m @levlafayette
-- 👀 I’m interested in HPC, Linux CLI, parallel programming (mainly C and Fortran), user education.
+- 👀 I’m interested in HPC, Linux CLI, parallel programming (mainly C and Fortran), and user education.
-- 🌱 I’ve just finished a GradDip in Applied Psychology and have starting a Master's in Climate Change Science and Policy.
-I also have several other degrees in information systems, business administration, higher education, politics, and philosophy.
+- 🌱 I’ve just finished a Master's in Climate Change Science and Policy.
+I also have master's degrees in information systems, higher education, business administration, graduate degrees in applied psychology, adult and tertiary education, project management, and an honours degree in politics, philosophy. and sociology.
 - 💞️ I’m looking to collaborate on climate change mitigation, public economics.
 - 📫 You can reach me via email; llafayette AT unimelb.edu.au